phac-nml/snvphyl-galaxy/docs/user-guide/usage.md

 ## Invalid Positions Masking File

 An optional input for SNVPhyl is a list of positions on the reference genome to exclude when constructing a phylogeny.
 This can be useful for excluding problematic regions such as phage regions.
-The list of regions should be defined in a tab-deliminated file which looks as follows:
+The list of regions should be defined in a tab-deliminated ([BED][]-like) file which looks as follows:

 ```
+#Chromosome    Start    End
 reference      1        10
 ```

 For the provided dataset, this file is named `invalid-positions.bed`.
 Select and upload this file similar to uploading the reference genome.
 When complete, the file should show up in your Galaxy history.